tomasrodriguess/Elevator_Agent_with_JADE/README.md

 To run the project you need to have jade in your directory and setuped in your project.

+If you already have the jade don´t need to download it.
+Find the jade.jar in directory -> jade\JADE-bin-4.5.0\jade\lib\jade.jar
 To setup jade you must define jade.jar as a library in your project.

 You can run all the project by running the Simulator.java